xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 * UNet required images to be divisible by 32 - resized the input images to 352x352 using zero-padding - during the inference the padding is removed
 * Using other resize strategies and image sizes did not generate better results
+* Batch size of 32 was selected mainly to keep Tesla T4 GPUs fully saturated, almost at the edge of running into OOM errors
 * Training with `batch_size=8` and `accumulate_grad_batches=4` resulted in better local eval scores, but did not improve leaderboard scores
 * The train augmentations were rather simple: